Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

 \subsection{Multipath cohomology}

-Given a special type of poset coherently assigned to each digraph, and a choice of a sign assignment on it (see Definition~\ref{def:sign_ass}), a cohomology theory for directed graphs has been introduced by the authors in \cite{primo}.
-We review here the general definition first, and then we specialise it to the case of coefficients in a field $\bK$.
+Given a special type of poset coherently assigned to each digraph, and a choice of a sign assignment on it (see Definition~\ref{def:sign_ass}), one can define a cohomology theory for directed graphs -- see~\cite{primo}.
+Let $\bZ_2$ be the cyclic group on two elements.